aicoders-academy/ai-guards/docs/MCP-INTEGRATION.md

 If you encounter issues with the AI-Guards MCP integration:

+1. **Project Not Found Error**:
+   - Make sure you're working in a directory that contains `.ai-guards` folder or `ai-guards.json` file
+   - The MCP server will search up to 10 parent directories to find the project root
+   - Initialize AI-Guards in your project first using `npx ai-guards init`

+2. **Command Execution Errors**:
-1. Ensure you have the latest version of AI-Guards installed
+   - Ensure you have the latest version of AI-Guards installed
+   - Check that Node.js >= 20 is installed
+   - Verify npm/npx is available in your PATH

+3. **MCP Connection Issues**:
-2. Check that your MCP configuration is correctly set up
+   - Check that your MCP configuration is correctly set up
-3. Restart your AI assistant application
+   - Restart your AI assistant application
-4. Verify that the MCP server is running by checking for the startup message
+   - Look for error messages in the AI assistant's console/logs

+4. **General Tips**:
+   - The MCP server will log the working directory when executing commands
+   - All commands are executed in the project root directory automatically
+   - Ensure the project has been initialized with AI-Guards before using other commands

 For further assistance, submit an issue on our [GitHub repository](https://github.com/aicoders-academy/ai-guards).